bx-r0/Game_Key_RE/Diablo_II/RE/README.md

 x = 0x02
 ```

-Referring to this as 'hashing' is obviously absurd as this is trivially reversible, the result is used like a hash so *shrug*.
+Referring to this as 'hashing' is obviously absurd as this is trivially reversible, however, the result is used like a hash so *shrug*.

 ### Checksum byte generation